How to Update Your WordPress Website’s Software, Plugins and Theme

 Bizzy Bizzy implements thorough security measures, so your risk of being hacked is far less than someone who builds there own WordPress site.
 But nonetheless, updating is very important.
 If you are in control of your website (meaning you’re not paying a web developer a monthly retainer to keep your website updated), that means updating your site is your responsibility.
 Ideally, for security, it is best to update your website as soon as the updates are available.
 However, there is a cost-to-benefit ratio that you must understand before deciding how often you will update your web site.
 Updating more frequently is certainly the secure thing to do, but it also takes more of your time and/or money to do these updated more regularly or pay someone to do them.
 We recommend updating everything monthly.

-The million dollar question is, do you need a website developer to update your WordPress, or can you do the upgrades yourself?
+The million dollar question is, do you need a website developer to update your WordPress, or can you do the upgrades yourself or simply turn on “automatic updates” with your host?

 Unfortunately, there is no clear cut answer for this.
 Here’s why: